Reduce costs and increase business productivity with an IWMS

-Integrated Workplace Management Systems typically support business processes in Real Estate Management, Maintenance planning and control, Space & Workplace Management, Services Management, Project Management, and Sustainability Management.
-True IWMS software is based on a single database platform where multiple business processes from all disciplines are interconnected.
+Integrated Workplace Management Systems typically support business processes in Real Estate Management, Asset & Maintenance planning and control, Space & Workplace Management, Services Management, Project Management, and Sustainability Management.
+The best integrated workplace management system is one where IWMS software is based on a single database platform, and where multiple business processes from all disciplines are interconnected.
 This ensures high quality management information, full compliance, and maximised monitoring and control.

 The shift from tailor made software to standard solutions

-Along with the evolution of IWMS, the market demand for standard software has increased drastically.
+Along with the evolution of IWMS, the market demand for standard IWMS software has increased drastically.
 Project specific customisations and tailor made software have shown to be expensive, time consuming, and extremely hard to maintain.
 Business processes will change over time, so most organisations choose an Integrated Workplace Management System that is able to adapt to expanding needs within the standard software.
+Benefits of IWMS are numerous.
 Changes are not customised with special software, but are configured using the standard solution.
 This increases flexibility, reduces total cost of ownership (TCO) and ensures compatibility with new software versions.

 Configurability within the standard software is in many cases a key requirement for any successful and future proof IWMS implementation.
 Configuration capabilities differ strongly by vendor and it’s recommended that you evaluate your requirements extensively.

-Evaluate and select software that meets your needs
+Evaluate and select IWMS software that meets your needs

 The organisation’s Facility Management and Real Estate strategy determines the scope, functionality and processes the IWMS needs to support.
 Are you aiming your strategy at outsourcing FM?
 If so, then processes like Service Level Agreements and contract management, supplier management, performance monitoring, customer satisfaction surveys and chain integration become relevant.
 Do you want to consolidate your real estate portfolio?
 In this instance processes like portfolio management, lease management, strategic space planning, scenario planning and transaction management will play a key role in your IWMS.
 Are you wanting to increase added value to your core business?
 Then processes like efficient space and workplace management, room booking services, helpdesk support and self-service processes will help immediately.
 Is business continuity and compliance a high priority?
 In this case planned preventative maintenance, reactive maintenance, health and safety procedures, security management, compliant administration and reporting enable achieving your goals.
 Is corporate sustainability a key objective for your organisation?
 Then processes like energy monitoring, waste management, carbon emission reporting, BREEAM or LEED certification and project management become relevant.